Co-designing kitchens to improve the health and wellbeing of women

 Community: Northwest Bangladesh

 The project analyses the challenges women living below the poverty line in Bangladesh face, in the kitchen.
 We are examining cooking and hygiene practices, products, infrastructure, construction materials and spatial design.
-Our aim is to co-design solutions that improve the health and wellbeing of women.
+We will work with women to design and develop solutions that improve their health and wellbeing.

 In Bangladesh, an estimated 24% are living below the poverty line, lacking access to durable housing, electricity, safe water, sanitation and critical services such as infrastructure.
 The most vulnerable, marginalised and underrepresented groups are the hardest hit, including women.